 The best teams and players in the world are considered to play in Europe.
 These teams include Real Madrid CF, FC Barcelona, Atlético Madrid, Liverpool FC, Manchester City FC, Manchester United FC, Chelsea FC, FC Bayern Munich, Borussia Dortmund, Juventus FC, and Paris Saint-Germain FC.
 The two best players in the world today are Cristiano Ronaldo and Lionel Messi, who have held the title for the last decade.

 A soccer match lasts for roughly 90 minutes and is divided into two 45-minute halves.
 There is a 15-minute intermission called halftime between the two halves during which players can rest and coaches can discuss tactics.

 Both teams can have at most eleven players on the field, totaling up to 22 players at any given time.
 There is also a referee on the field who manages fouls and misconduct during the game.
 Two assistant referees cover either sideline to indicate when the ball goes out of play and which team gets possession.

 Coaches can make up to three substitutions per match and are only allowed to stand in a specified “technical area” to coach their players from the sideline.
 Bench players, the rest of the coaching staff, and medical personnel also reside on the sideline during games.

-Since the clock never stops running during a soccer match, matches often go on for slightly longer than 90 minutes due to “added time,” which is the time at the end of either half that referees add on to make up for stoppages in play during the game.
+Since the clock never stops running during a soccer match, matches often go on for slightly longer than 90 minutes due to “added time,” which is the time at the end of either half that referees add on to make up for stoppages during the game.